saranyade-cyber/writeups/README.md

 I also completed a project on:
 ### Password Hashing + Strength Demo (Java)
- You can view the full source code and setup documentation for my Java application inside the `project/` directory of this repository.
+ You can view the full source code and setup documentation for my Java application inside the [project] directory of this repository.